Navid200/xDrip/docs/Nightscout-Settings.md

 ---

 **Upload to multiple Nightscout sites**
-Enter the URLs in the same fields, separated by space.
+Enter the URLs in the same field, separated by space.